silasmontgomery/custom-event-manager/README.md

 custom-event-manager
 ====================

-A Wordpress plugin which allows you to create/manage events and accept online registrations.
+A Wordpress plugin for managing online event registrations.